Prepare the YAML configuration file#

 observation operator plugin

-to limit the drive space usage of the simulations.
+to limit disk space usage during the simulations.

 For response functions, a per region horizontal resolution is typically used.
 Here is a very simple example: